guzzle/guzzle/docs/http-messages.rst

 The body used in request and response objects is a ``GuzzleHttp\Stream\StreamInterface``.
 This stream is used for both uploading data and downloading data.
 Guzzle will, by default, store the body of a message in a stream that uses PHP temp streams.
-When the size of a the body exceeds 2 MB, the stream will automatically switch to storing data on disk rather than in memory (protecting your application from memory exhaustion).
+When the size of the body exceeds 2 MB, the stream will automatically switch to storing data on disk rather than in memory (protecting your application from memory exhaustion).